 Every business day, DCMA receives nearly 1,000 new contracts and authorizes more than $700 million in payments to contractors.
 Most importantly, every day our team delivers more than a million and a half items – from fighter jets to fasteners – to our warfighters.

 Read a comprehensive history of defense contract management here.

-Navy Vice Adm.
-David H. Lewis is the Director of the Defense Contract Management Agency.
-As the Director, he leads a Department of Defense agency that consists of more than 11,900 civilians and military personnel who execute worldwide contract management responsibilities, covering more than 20,000 contractors and more than $223 billion in unliquidated obligations.
+Army Lt.
+Gen. David G. Bassett is the Director of the Defense Contract Management Agency.
+As the Director, he leads a Department of Defense agency that consists of about 12,000 civilians and military personnel who manage about 300,000 contracts, performed at more than 10,000 locations worldwide, with a total value in excess of $5 trillion.

 The eagle represents courage, honor, and dedicated service to the United States, represented by the shield of thirteen pieces.
 The thirteen pieces of the shield represent the original thirteen colonies that became the first thirteen states.
 The thirteen pieces are joined together by the blue chief, representing Congress.
 The eagle is clutching thirteen arrows and an olive branch with thirteen leaves and thirteen olives, similar to the Great Seal of the United States.
 The eagle is superimposed atop a map of the world, representing DCMA’s global mission.
 The rays emanating from the center to the thirteen stars represent glory.
 The color blue matches the canton of the American flag and signifies vigilance, perseverance, and justice.
 The circle shape and blue color are also reminiscent of the official seal of the Department of Defense.

 Integrity - Committed to the highest standards of ethical and moral behavior at all times.

 Service - Working for the benefit of our nation and putting professional responsibilities before self-interests.

 Excellence - Committed to exceptional performance in everything we do.